-Sea Fan, Carmine Sea Spray, Violet Sea WhipLeptogorgia chilensisPhoto © Animal-World: Courtesy David Brough
+Sea Fan, Sea Spray, Sea WhipLeptogorgia chilensisPhoto © Animal-World: Courtesy David Brough

 The tall and elegant Red Gorgonian is a coral that can grow from the bottom to the top of your tank!

-The Leptogorgia gorgonians are often found in red, and at times yellow and orange, with all having light yellow to white polyps or other light colors.
-The Red Gorgonian L. chilensis is just one of these attractive gorgonians.
-It is red with white or yellow flowers and It has branches that usually point upward, although they can be affected by water flow direction.
-Another is the Carmine Sea Spray L. miniata which is red or yellow with white flowers.
-Its branches are relatively straight but facing various directions, giving it an almost thicket bush like look.
-There is also the Violet Sea Whip L. virgulata which is violet red and all the branches basically point upward.
+The colorful Leptogorgia gorgonians are often found in red, or at times yellow and orange, and all have light yellow to white polyps or other light colors.
+The Red Gorgonian L. chilensis is just one member of this beautiful group.
+Its cousin, the Carmine Sea Spray L. miniata, is a red or yellow gorgonian with white flowers.
+Its branches are relatively straight but facing various directions, giving it an almost thicket bush-like look.
+The Violet Sea Whip L. virgulata is yet another attractive member, with violet red branches that basically point upward.

 To learn more about these fascinating Octocorals see:

 What Are Gorgonians?
 Types of Gorgonians, Sea Fans and Sea Whips

 This video shows an amazing grouping of Red Gorgonians in the wild.
 The polyps need to be fed so often that the water quality of the tank will suffer.
 Once they loose 10% of their polyps, death is imminent.
 These are best left in the ocean, since they are quickly overgrown by algae even in the best aquariums.

 - Minimum Tank Size: 50 gal (189 L)

 - Temperature: 68.0 to 75.0° F (20.0 to 23.9° C)

 - Size of organism - inches: 13.8 inches (35.03 cm)